 Parenting can be a tough role.

-We will work with you by providing practical support to help with coping strategies, setting small manageable goals to help you build confidence and self-esteem, management of routines in the home and family structure.
+We work with you by providing practical support to help with coping strategies, setting small manageable goals to help you build confidence, self-esteem and resilience, and manage routines in the home and family structure.

-Our Parent Peer Program is the first of its kind across Australia.
-Our experienced peer workers are here for you, and we pride ourselves on being able to adopt a “whole family approach”.
-This means you are supported in a way that aligns uniquely with you and your family.
+Our Parent Peer Support Program is the first of its kind across Australia.
+Our experienced peer workers are here for you, and we pride ourselves on being able to adopt a whole-family approach.
+This means you’re supported in a way that aligns uniquely with you and your family.

 We strive to provide a service that meets yours and your family’s needs, with value and respect.
 You can look forward to engaging with workers who have experience, knowledge and understanding.
 We also offer parent peer support workers with a lived experience.

-MIFWA acknowledge the critical role of COMIC WA and particularly its convener, Margaret Cook for her vision, passion and insight that lead to the development of the Parent Peer Support Program.
+MIFWA acknowledges the critical role of COMIC WA and particularly its convener, Margaret Cook for her vision, passion and insight that led to the development of the Parent Peer Support Program.